jobrachem/alfred3-interact/README.md

 ## Quick example

-Below is an example `script.py` for creating an experiment with an asynchronous exchange of data between participants via *stepwise* matching:
+Below is an example `script.py` for creating an experiment with an asynchronous exchange of data between participants matching:

-1. Initialize the `MatchMaker` during experiment setup
+1. Initialize a group spec and the `alfred3_interact.MatchMaker` during experiment setup
+2. Use a `alfred3_interact.WaitingPage` for matchmaking inside its `wait_for` hook method.
-2. Find a group via `MatchMaker.match_stepwise` and bind it to the experiment plugins object.
+3. Find a group via `MatchMaker.match` and bind it to the experiment plugins object.
-3. Now the group object is available in sections, pages, and elements through the experiment session object.
+4. Now the group object is available in sections, pages, and elements through the experiment session object.
 You can use it to access data from other participants in the same group.